mosip/documentation/docs/overview/architecture/Architecture-Principles.md

 * All modules of MOSIP should be resilient such that the solution as a whole is **fault tolerant**
 * The key sub-systems of MOSIP should be designed for **extensibility**.
 For example, if an external system has to be integrated for fingerprint data, it should be easy to do so.

-The key design aspects considered for MOSIP are
+The key design aspects considered for MOSIP are,

 ### Ecosystem approach
 The MOSIP platform is a framework and an end-to-end solution needs additional components.
 For example, biometric devices and ABIS solutions are key to process an individual's data and prove uniqueness.
 Through a well defined set of standard interfaces MOSIP allows for integration of such components and offers choice of providers for the same.
 MOSIP also needs to cater to a diverse set of institutions wanting to authenticate an Individual against the data stored in MOSIP.